Laiba-AbdulQuddus/Netflix-Clone/README.md

-# Netflix-Clone
+# 🎬 Netflix Pakistan Landing Page Clone

-This is a responsive clone of the Netflix Pakistan Landing Page, built with HTML and CSS.
-It mimics the UI of the real Netflix website, including hero sections, media features, FAQs, and a footer – perfect for frontend practice or portfolio display.
+A fully responsive Netflix landing page clone built with HTML and CSS.
+This project replicates the look and feel of Netflix Pakistan’s homepage, focusing on layout, responsiveness, and clean design.

+## 🚀 Features

+- Hero section with background image and call-to-action
+- Media feature sections with images, video overlays, and descriptions
+- Interactive FAQ section with hover effects
+- Responsive design for desktop and mobile views
+- Styled footer with useful links and language dropdown

+## 🛠️ Tech Stack

+- HTML5
+- CSS3 (no frameworks)

+1. Clone the repo: